Ernest Tyldesley: Career

 1921 saw Tyldesley make his debut in Test cricket; though he was dropped after a poor performance on a damp pitch at Trent Bridge.
 1922 saw him reach 2,000 runs for the first time.
 Tyldesley continued until injury kept him out of the last half of 1925.
 1926, however, saw Tyldesley scoring 50 or better in 10 consecutive innings.

 Tyldesley maintained his form in 1927, and scored 3,024 runs in 1928.
 However, he was not at his best on his only tour of Australia in 1928/29 until injury weakened England's team at the end of the tour.

 Though never selected for the Test team again, Tyldesley remained a prolific scorer for Lancashire right up to 1934, and in 1933 had the distinction of being granted a second benefit for his services to the county, though this only raised £802 as against £2,458 for his 1924 benefit.
 He scored his 100th first-class century in a game against Northamptonshire in July 1934.
 1935, at the age of 46, saw him again affected by injury and playing only rarely – while the following year, playing as an amateur, he only played two matches before moving into business.

 Upon his final appearance in Tests in 1929, Tyldesley's batting average of 55.00 was the highest of any player, at that time, to have completed a career of 20 innings or more.

 Name

 Tyldesley was called 'George' at home, his given first name.
 However he signed autographs Ernest.

 Death and legacy

 Tyldesley died in 1962 in Rhos-on-Sea, Denbighshire, Wales, where he had lived for several years.

-Tyldesley's elder brother JT named the family home in Worsley, Lancashire, "Aigburth" to commemorate his younger brother's Lancashire debut at the Liverpool ground where Lancashire County Cricket Club occasionally play their matches.
+Tyldesley's elder brother, Johnny, named the family home in Worsley, Lancashire, "Aigburth" to commemorate his younger brother's Lancashire debut at the Liverpool ground where Lancashire County Cricket Club occasionally play their matches.
 The home still stands today and a plaque telling the story has been erected by the Worsley Heritage Walks.

 His great-great-nephew is the former Yorkshire and England captain turned Cricket Commentator Michael Vaughan.